Sorrow (Pink Floyd song): Lyrics and music

+Reception

+Critic Mike Cormack said the song is "the great set piece of the album, but it is cold, synthetic, and tries too hard to convince you of its own greatness.
+It’s a cocaine song."

 Live Versions

-Live versions of the song are featured on 1988's Delicate Sound of Thunder album and 1995's Pulse album, with running times of 9:27 and 10:49 respectively, mostly taken up by extended guitar solos by Gilmour and an additional outro.
+The song was performed on the A Momentary Lapse of Reason Tour and the Division Bell Tour.
+Recordings of those performances are featured on its respective live albums, Delicate Sound of Thunder (1988) and Pulse (1995), with running times of 9:27 and 10:49 respectively, mostly taken up by extended guitar solos by Gilmour and an additional outro.
 A slightly shortened version of the song appears on Pink Floyd's greatest hits collection, Echoes: The Best of Pink Floyd, which is edited so that the song "Sheep" (also edited) segues into "Sorrow".
 David Gilmour played the song at the Strat Pack guitar concert, an event which commemorated the 50th anniversary of the Fender Stratocaster.
 Gilmour played the song on the second set of his Rattle That Lock Tour 2015/16..
 The song was also performed in 1990 during the band's set at Knebworth for the Silver Clef Award Winners Concert.
 For many years, an official release of this performance was unavailable, but the 2019 boxset The Later Years included it as part of the complete set list on both Blu-Ray/DVD and CD.